MKaresz/NLP_binary_classification/README.md

 •  Gensim

+•  NLTK

 •  Other dependencies listed in requirements.txt

 **License**

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Please see the LICENCE file for more information.

 **Acknowledgements**